 The Maryland Theatre’s highest priority is the health and well-being of all our patrons, performers, and volunteers.
-In conformance with the public health guidelines issued by state of Maryland, and due to the threat of COVID-19, all public performances and events scheduled at the Maryland Theatre through April 27 will be canceled effective immediately.
+In conformance with the public health guidelines issued by state of Maryland, and due to the threat of COVID-19, The Maryland Theatre is operating at a restricted capacity.

-Ticket holders should check the show listing on the website for the latest information.
-Your tickets are transferable and will be valid in the same form you have them in currently for the new date & show time.
+Ticket holders should check the show listing on our website mdtheatre.org for the latest information.
+Your tickets are transferable and will be valid in the same form you have them in currently for the new date & showtime.

 Options if you are unable to attend the new date: